Paul von Hintze

-Paul von Hintze (13 February 1864, in Schwedt/Oder – 19 August 1941, in Meran) was a German naval officer, diplomat, and politician who served as Foreign Minister of Germany in the last stages of World War I, from July to October 1918.
+Paul von Hintze (13 February 1864 – 19 August 1941) was a German naval officer, diplomat, and politician who served as Foreign Minister of Germany in the last stages of World War I, from July to October 1918.

 Upbringing

 Paul Hintze was born in 1864 in the little town of Schwedt approximately eighty miles northeast of Berlin.
 The Hintze family was part of the hardworking German middle class of the Prussian country towns.
 Schwedt only had ten thousand inhabitants but because the city is located on the Oder River it benefited from trade.
 Paul's father owned a tobacco plant, making cigars of the raw tobacco he imported.
 He also had a seat in the City Council.
 The Hintze family was one of the best regarded and wealthiest in town.
 Paul attended the humanistic Gymnasium (high school) and graduated with a baccalaureate in 1882.
 Rather than serving the mandatory year in the military, he joined the navy as an eighteen-year-old.
 Paul struck his superiors as very smart and very tough.
 After basic training on the school ship Prinz Adalbert, Hintze sailed the seven seas for the next twelve years, in which he saw the coasts of Africa, the Middle East, North and South America.
 In 1894 the navy lieutenant (Kapitänleutnant) studied at the Naval Academy at Mürwik, a school for which very few officers had the honor of admission.

 Among the many that trained and studied at the Naval Academy in Kiel there were several graduates worth mentioning for this story: Grand Admiral Alfred von Tirpitz (then Captain Tirpitz) graduated in 1865, von Hintze (then without noble title) in 1896.
 Karl Boy-Ed, eight years von Hintze's junior, joined the class of 1894.
 After serving in active duty in the Far East, Boy-Ed became German Naval Attaché in Washington in 1912 and worked for then Ambassador von Hintze in his partial responsibility for Mexico.
 Franz von Rintelen (although he never had a noble title), the son of a well-known Berlin banker, graduated in 1905.
 Rintelen was to become a notorious German sabotage agent in the United States in World War I. All three worked for Grand Admiral von Tirpitz who became the loudest voice clamoring for unrestricted submarine warfare in the Great War.
 After Paul Hintze completed his studies at the Naval Academy in 1896, he joined the Naval Command in Berlin.